 Determinate tomato plants tend to be shorter than indeterminate and can reach a certain height and then stop growing.
 Determinate tomatoes are characterized by bushy growth that does not require support, in normal cases.
 Those varieties are the perfect choice for small gardens or for container growing.
 The majority of those types of tomato plants produce fruit within a much shorter period of time and after harvesting, they can be removed.

-Indeterminate tomato plants grow continuously and producing fruit through the entire growing season, until frost.
+Indeterminate tomato plants grow continuously and produce fruit through the entire growing season, until frost.
 Most indeterminate tomato plants grow very tall and can reach even 10 feet.
-This type of tomato varieties need support.
+This type of tomato variety needs support.

 Micro dwarf tomatoes are varieties, that usually grow to about (5-10 inches tall).
 The smallest ones can reach only about 3 inches.
 They are very beautiful little plants, that can be grown even on the windowsill all year long.